scala/docs.scala-lang/_overviews/scala3-book/fun-eta-expansion.md

 You can make this conversion explicit by writing `isEvenMethod _` or `isEvenMethod(_)` instead of `isEvenMethod`.
 ```

-As shown in that error message, there is a manual way to convert a method into a function in Scala 2, but the important part for Scala 3 is that the Eta Expansion technology is improved, so now when you attempt to use a method as a variable, it just works---you don’t have to handle the manual conversion yourself:
+Conversely, a method technically isn’t an object, so in Scala 2 you couldn’t put a method in a `List`, at least not directly, as shown in this example:

+{% endtab %}

+{% tab 'Scala 3' for=fun_5 %}

 ```scala
 val functions = List(isEvenFunction)   // works
 val methods = List(isEvenMethod)       // works
 ```

+The important part for Scala 3 is that the Eta Expansion technology is improved, so now when you attempt to use a method as a variable, it just works---you don’t have to handle the manual conversion yourself.

+{% endtab %}
+{% endtabs %}

 For the purpose of this introductory book, the important things to know are: